-Gross margin percentage for professional services and other revenues was 47% and 42% for the first quarter of 2025 and 2024, respectively.
+Gross margin percentage for professional services and other revenues was 38%, 40% and 43% for 2025, 2024 and 2023, respectively.
 Hardware and other revenues typically have lower margins than our professional services revenues and as such variances in gross margin can occur from period to period as a result of the sales mix.
-Overall, the margin in the first quarter of 2025 compared to the first quarter of 2024 was positively impacted by an increased proportion of professional services revenues compared to hardware and other revenues.
+The margin in 2025 was negatively impacted by an increased proportion of lower-margin hardware revenues as compared to professional services and other revenues.

-Operating expenses, consisting of sales and marketing, research and development and general and administrative expenses, were \$54.6 million and \$50.6 million for the first quarter of 2025 and 2024, respectively.
-Operating expenses were higher in the first quarter of 2025 compared to the same period of 2024 primarily due to increased stock-based compensation costs and the partial period of costs from the 2025 Acquisitions, which added approximately \$1.0 million and \$0.8 million, respectively.
-Operating expenses were also higher in the first quarter of 2025 compared to the same period of 2024 due to headcount-related costs, excluding costs from the 2024 and 2025 Acquisitions, and a full period of costs from the 2024 Acquisitions, which added approximately \$0.7 million and \$0.6 million, respectively.
+Operating expenses, consisting of sales and marketing, research and development and general and administrative expenses, were \$234.4 million, \$209.7 million and \$176.7 million for 2025, 2024 and 2023, respectively.
+Operating expenses were higher in 2025 as compared to 2024 primarily due to a partial period of costs from the 2025 Acquisitions and increased headcount-related costs, including stock compensation expense and excluding headcount-related costs from the 2024 and 2025 Acquisitions, which added approximately \$13.1 million and \$8.2 million to operating expenses, respectively.

+Operating expenses were higher in 2024 as compared to 2023 primarily due to a partial period of costs from the 2024 Acquisitions, which added approximately \$12.0 million to operating expenses.
+Operating expenses were also higher in 2024 as compared to 2023 due to increased headcount-related costs, including stock compensation expense and excluding headcount-related costs from the 2023 and 2024 Acquisitions, and a full period of costs from the 2023 Acquisitions, which added approximately \$10.8 million and \$2.9 million, respectively.